Reskilling and upskilling of the working population

 This is one of the actions included in the Plan for the Modernization of Vocational Training with the greatest impact on the workforce, since it puts an end to the limitations of the existing method.

-With an initial budget of almost 852.5 million euro, the Ministry of Education and Vocational Training will certify the skills of more than three million people in four years.
+With an initial budget of almost 852.5 million euro, the Ministry of Education, Vocational Training and Sports (MEFD) will certify the skills of more than three million people in four years.

 Cumulative accreditation system